manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     Found 1 error.

-And that is exactly what we want to hear, an error message that cuts right to the chase of the matter: We are calling function `welcome` with a string parameter value where only a boolean value makes sense!
+And that is exactly what we want to see, an error message that cuts right to the chase of the matter: We are calling function `welcome` with a string parameter value where only a boolean value makes sense!

+Let's see how TypeScript can further help us to understand and solve this problem.

+If you are using a full-fledged IDE instead of a simple text editor, like Atom, Visual Studio Code, or IntelliJ IDEA, then you have probably seen that you don't need to run `tsc` to be informed about the problem.
+These IDEs use the rules that define what's possible in TypeScript and what's not under the hood to immediately inform you about problems in your code while writing it.

+These IDEs can do even more to support us.
+When hovering the mouse pointer over the `welcome` method name on line 12 of file `index.ts`, they show several useful information about this method, including the type hints.
+For example, in Visual Studio Code, the information looks like this:

+    (property) welcome: (name: string, formally: boolean) => string

+Thus, without visiting the method definition in file `greeter.ts`, we learn the following:

+- `welcome` is a property of an object (in this case, the object `greeter` which has been created through the `import` statement)
+- it is a function with two parameters and a return value of type string
+- its parameters are named `name` and `formally`, of type `string` and `boolean` respectively

+We can use the same tooling to investigate the "shape" of other code elements, even from codebases that we don't control ourselves.
+This can help us understand the root cause of our bug.

+The problem arises when passing a string value as the second parameter of method `welcome`, where a boolean value is expected.
+Where does the string value come from?
+It is stored in const `formally`, which is created on line 9:

+    const formally = myUrl.searchParams.get("formally");

+Here, `formally` is created with the value that is returned by calling the `get` method of object `myUrl.searchParams`.
+The string value has to come from there.

+And sure enough, hovering over the `get` method name in Visual Studio Code shows the following:

+    (method) URLSearchParams.get(name: string): string

+This tells us:

+- `get` is a method; in other words, is a function that is assigned to the attribute of an object
+- it expects a parameter `name` of type `string`
+- it returns a value of type `string`

+(property) welcome: (name: string, formally: boolean) => string

 # Part 3: React - Rich and interactive user interfaces with JavaScript